 - Regal Cinemas in its leveraged buyout by KKR and other private equity firms for $2 billion

-- Cameron International in the creation of the OneSubsea joint venture with Schlumberger
+- Cameron International in its pending $15 billion sale to Schlumberger and in the creation of the OneSubsea joint venture with Schlumberger

 - Chevron in its successful takeover battle with CNOOC to acquire Unocal for $18 billion